CyanSalt/eslint-config/README.md

 }
 ```

 Note: `eslint:recommended` is not needed since `base` has extended the rule set by default.
+However, if you need to use a configuration that is not supported by ESLint by default, such as [`@babel/eslint-parser`](https://www.npmjs.com/package/@babel/eslint-parser), you need to configure it manually.

 ## Framework Intergrations